OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 # Tutorial: Build a message compose Outlook add-in

-This tutorial teaches you how to build an Outlook add-in that can be used in message compose mode to insert content into the body of an email message.
+This tutorial teaches you how to build an Outlook add-in that can be used in message compose mode to insert content into the body of a message.

 In this tutorial, you will: